 Supporting innovative low-cost education in a refugee camp

-Around the world, refugees often have few opportunities to enrol in tertiary education.
+Around the world, refugees often have few opportunities to enroll in tertiary education.
 The Kiziba Refugee Camp in western Rwanda has been taking in refugees from the Democratic Republic of the Congo for two decades.
 Educational opportunities for the camp’s residents have been very limited.
 Kepler is a non-profit university program that combines a blended learning approach using MOOCs (massive online open courseware) with in-class instruction and support.
 The Kepler program was originally launched in Kigali, where research by IDinsight showed that Kepler Kigali students outperformed their peers at traditional Rwandan universities on critical thinking, technology proficiency, English, and cognitive skills.

 In August 2015, Kepler launched a university program in Kiziba Refugee Camp.
 The initial class included 25 students.
 The Kepler Kiziba program was based on the Kepler Kigali model but had been altered to accommodate a different local context.
 Kepler was interested in evaluating and improving this new version of the program.